 1. Improved grasp of the English Language

-Dealing with scripts every day really does wonders for your language skills.
-It isn’t until you start dealing with language at such a forensic level that you really stop and think about the formation of words on a page and more essentially, the correct pronunciation of spoken words.
+The voiceover artist deals with scripts every day and this really does wonders for your language skills.
+It isn’t until you start dealing with language at such a forensic level that you really stop and think about the formation of words on a page.
+More essentially, the correct pronunciation of spoken words.
 For example, pre voice over days, I would have pronounced the word ‘schedule’ “sked-yul”, like many people do.
 In fact, the correct pronunciation in the UK is “shed-yul”.
 Sked-yul is the American pronunciation.
 All fine if voicing for a US client of course but useful to know if you’re not.

 Another one I only became aware of recently, is the correct pronunciation (in the UK at least) of the word harassment.
 I used to always place the emphasis on the second syllable as in “harassment”.
 However, since listening to a lot of BBC Radio 4 and hearing the emphasis placed on the first syllable, ie “harrasment”, I have since researched and realised that “harrasment” is in fact the correct pronunciation.
 Good old BBC.